Detectability, Duality, and Surplus Extraction: Abstract

 \section{Abstract}

-We study the problem of surplus extraction in the general environment of McAfee and Reny (1992), and provide two alternative proofs of their main theorem.
+We study surplus extraction in the general environment of McAfee and Reny (1992), and provide two alternative proofs of their main theorem.
 The first is an analogue of the classic argument of Cr{\' e}mer and McLean (1985, 1988), using geometric features of the set of agents' beliefs to construct a menu of contracts extracting the desired surplus.
 This argument, which requires a finite state space, also leads to a counterexample showing that full extraction is not possible without further significant conditions on agents' beliefs or surplus, even if the designer offers an infinite menu of contracts.
 The second argument uses duality and applies for an infinite state space, thus yielding the general result of McAfee and Reny (1992).
-By providing a connection to duality, this argument suggests methods for studying surplus extraction in other models in which agents or the designer might have objectives other than risk-neutral value maximization.
+Both arguments suggest methods for studying surplus extraction in settings beyond the standard model, in which the designer or agents might have objectives other than risk neutral expected value maximization.